Joe Gibbs Racing - over 25 years of high-performance competition

 JGR has a strong development program

 The Joe Gibbs Racing team is also known for its strong development program for young drivers.
 Joey Logano was one of them; he won the 2007 Camping World Series East (now K&N Pro Series) before entering the national series.
-The development program participants in 2016 are Erik Jones, Daniel Suarez, Cody Coughlin and Matt Tifft.
+The development program participants in 2016 were Erik Jones, Daniel Suarez, Cody Coughlin and Matt Tifft.

 In 2004, JGR also created a diversity program together with the former NFL player Reggie White.
 Some of the drivers in that program were Aric Almirola, Marc Davis and Darrell Wallace Jr. That program was the base for NASCAR’s own Drive for Diversity program.